CIMAdevelopment/CIMAdb/README.md

 # CIMAdb
-W.I.P. json database written in python
+## W.I.P. json database written in python

-i will add how to use it once ive time to write it
+The detailled instructions will be written, after the code has been completed.

-commands:
+## current commands

-CurrentTime
++ CurrentTime

-CheckIfExists
++ CheckIfExists

-CreateTable
++ CreateTable

-DeleteTable
++ DeleteTable

-CreateEntry
++ CreateEntry

-DeleteEntry
++ DeleteEntry

-OverwriteEntry
++ OverwriteEntry

-ModifyKey
++ ModifyKey

-ReadKey
++ ReadKey

-MatchKey
++ MatchKey

-SaveDatabase
++ SaveDatabase

-ParseCommands:
+## ParseCommands

 allows you to execute multiple commands at once by giving it a list containing dicts which contain the commands

-CheckIfRequiredArgsGiven:
+## CheckIfRequiredArgsGiven:
 checks if the commands contain the required arguments return codes: